 Blurred Lines: Where Marketing and IT Meet

 Until recently, marketing and IT were two very separate initiatives at any given company.
 The marketing department was traditionally in charge of strategic communications and IT was focused on operating and supporting electronic infrastructure.
-A few years ago, Gartner published a report titled “By 2017 the CMO will Spend More on IT than the CIO” and while that remains to be seen, there’s no doubt that a shift in how marketing and IT work together is taking place.
+There is no doubt that a shift in how marketing and IT work together has taken place.
 Now, marketing must combine the strategic and creative efforts with analytics to identify and maximize business opportunities while IT must start thinking about how to morph from being a cost center to a business facilitator and enabler.

 Nice To Meet You, I’ve Known You For Years